DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

 ### Setting up Firebase

-Following the Appbrewery course, you should have logged in Firebase with your Google account, and created a Firebase project that will be linked with your Flash Chat Flutter project.
+Following the AppBrewery course, you should have logged in Firebase with your Google account, and created a Firebase project that will be linked with your Flash Chat Flutter project.

 #### Add Firebase to your Flutter project